Waxing is the most common method of hair removal in spas today.

 Home care after waxing

 It’s important to care for the waxed area properly after treatment to prevent ingrown hairs, breakouts, or other reactions.
-Exfoliation, using a pumice stone or exfoliating gloves with a bath gel, will help keep the skin clear.
+Exfoliation, will help keep the skin clear.
 Avoid using a bar soap because it leaves a film on the body that could cause ingrown hairs.
-For the face, back, and chest, use a more gentle exfoliant and an anti-breakout lotion (ask your waxer about recommended products).
+For the face, back, and chest, use a more gentle exfoliant and an anti-breakout lotion (ask us about recommended products).

 Directly after waxing, avoid direct sunlight and tanning booths, especially while the skin is still red from treatment.
 For 24 hours after waxing, avoid exercise, hot tubs, and products with harsh chemicals, perfumes, or dyes.
 Apply a gentle moisturizer 24 hours after treatment